CaptainObjective/coders-card/content/about-me.md

 ---
+description: >-
-description: Marcin Woś business card page.
-Full stack developer passionate about delivering end-to-end solutions to clients.
-In love with JavaScript, proficient in C# and VBA.
+  Fullstack developer passionate about delivering end-to-end solutions.
+In love with JavaScript, expierienced in C#, and VBA.
+Always happy to share the knowledge and help others find a place in IT industry.
+Big fan of hackathons.
+  \

+  After hours video games and table tennis enthusiast.
 skills:
   - name: HTML
     category: Technologies